jpype-project/jpype/doc/userguide.rst

 object it returns a class instance.
 The class instance is a object whose structure can be used to access the data and methods that define the class through reflection.
-The class instance cannot directly access the fields or method with a class but instead provides its own interface for quering the class.
+The class instance cannot directly access the fields or method with a class but instead provides its own interface for querying the class.
 For the purposes of this document a "class" will refer to the class definition which corresponds to the Python concept of a class.
-Whereever the Java reflection class is being referred to we will use the term "class instance".
-The term "type" is synonium with a "class" in Java, though often the term "type" is only used when inclusively discussing the type of primitives and objects, while the term "class" generally refers to just the types associated with objects.
+Wherever the Java reflection class is being referred to we will use the term "class instance".
+The term "type" is synonymous with a "class" in Java, though often the term "type" is only used when inclusively discussing the type of primitives and objects, while the term "class" generally refers to just the types associated with objects.

 All objects in Java inherit from the same base class ``java.lang.Object``, but Java does not support multiple inheritance.
 Thus each class can only inherit from a single parent.
-Multiple inheritance, mixins, and diamond pattern are not possible in Java.
+Multiple inheritance, mix-ins, and diamond pattern are not possible in Java.
 Instead Java uses the concept of an interface.
 Any Java class can inherit as many interfaces as it wants, but these interfaces may not contain any data elements.
 As they do not contain data elements there can